Code-Institute-Submissions/OluwafemiAwosanya-LOCALZ_AugResub/README.md

 The website has been deployed with the following steps;

+* Create Procfile and requirements.txt file and push to github
-* Log in on GitHub
+* Log in on Heroku
+* Click on Create a New App with project Name
-* Click on the repository you need to deploy
+* Click connect to Github button
-* Go on "Settings"
+* Add github repository name and click search
+* ensure Heroku validates your entry and click connect
-* Scroll down the page until you find the "GitHub pages" section
+* Scroll up the page and click settings
-* On "source" click on "none"
-* Select "master branch" from the dropdown menu
+* Select reveal config Vars
-* The page re-loads automatically
+* Add variables from env.py file
+* Back to Deploy tab
-* Scroll down again to "GithHub pages" section
+* Scroll down and click enable automatic deployment
+* Click Deploy branch for Heroku to receive the codes from Github
-* You will now find a link that says "Your site is published at ..."
+* You will now find a link that says "Your app was successfully deployed " view tab
+* Click the view tab to see live app.

 ### Fork the code